How to Fix Hard food disposer noise on GE Profile PDT755SYRFS

 Step 1

-Disconnect power to the dishwasher at the breaker before doing anything else, since you’ll be reaching into the sump area.
-Remove the lower rack and filter assembly to expose the sump, then carefully feel around the chopper area for glass shards, bone chips, or seeds — hard debris caught in the chopper is the most common cause of a grinding noise during the wash cycle.
+First, disconnect power to the dishwasher at the breaker.
+You’ll be reaching into the sump area, so it’s crucial to ensure your safety.
+Remove the lower rack and filter assembly to expose the sump, then carefully feel around the chopper area for any glass shards, bone chips, or seeds — hard debris trapped in the chopper is the leading cause of grinding noise during the wash cycle.

 Step 2

-Using needle-nose pliers, carefully extract any hard debris you find in the chopper impeller cavity.
-Work slowly and methodically, since small fragments like glass chips can be easy to miss but will continue causing noise and can damage the chopper blade if left behind.
-Pro tip: wear cut-resistant gloves when feeling around the sump, as glass shards can cause serious cuts.
+Using needle-nose pliers, gently extract any debris found in the chopper impeller cavity.
+Take your time; small fragments like glass chips can be easy to overlook but can continue causing noise and damage if left behind.
+Pro tip: wear cut-resistant gloves to protect your hands from any sharp debris.

 Step 3

-If grinding continues after you’ve cleared all visible debris, the chopper blade itself is likely chipped or has bent vanes from repeated contact with hard objects.
-To access the disposer assembly, tilt the unit back to reach the underside of the sump — the chopper sits below the sump on the pump assembly and is secured with three Phillips screws.
-Take a photo before disassembly so you have a reference for reassembly.
+If the grinding persists after clearing visible debris, the chopper blade itself may be damaged from repeated contact with hard objects.
+To access the disposer assembly, tilt the unit back to reach under the sump — the chopper is secured with three Phillips screws.
+Snap a photo before disassembly for reference during reassembly.

 Step 4

-Remove the chopper assembly and closely inspect the blade for chips, cracks, or bent vanes, since any of these defects will cause an off-balance spin and a persistent grinding sound even with no debris present.
-If you find damage, replace the complete chopper blade kit rather than attempting to straighten bent vanes, as an unbalanced blade will wear the pump bearings prematurely.
+Remove the chopper assembly and inspect the blade for chips, cracks, or bent vanes.
+Any of these issues will cause an unbalanced spin and a grinding sound, even if no debris is present.
+If you find damage, replace the entire chopper blade kit instead of trying to fix bent vanes to avoid premature wear on the pump bearings.

 Step 5

-Before reassembling, note that GE hard food disposers are engineered to handle soft food particles only — bones, fruit pits, seeds, and glass will damage the chopper blade and can void your warranty.
-Going forward, pre-scrape all dishes to remove hard items before loading, which will extend the life of the chopper blade significantly.
+Before reassembling, remember that GE hard food disposers are only meant to handle soft food particles.
+Bones, fruit pits, seeds, and glass can damage the chopper blade and void your warranty.
+Going forward, be sure to pre-scrape all dishes to remove hard items before loading, which will significantly extend the life of the chopper blade.

 Step 6

 Reassemble the chopper assembly, reinstall the filter and lower rack, restore power, and run a Normal cycle while listening for any remaining noise during the chopper operation phase.
-A properly functioning disposer should produce a consistent hum with no grinding, rattling, or intermittent loud pops — if noise persists, the pump assembly itself may need professional inspection.
+A properly functioning disposer should hum consistently without grinding, rattling, or loud pops — if noise continues, the pump assembly might need a professional inspection.

 Where to Buy Replacement Parts